miksha2004/miksha2004/README.md

 - 👋 Hi, I’m @miksha2004
-- 👀 I’m currently learning with the help of docs.github.com
+- 👀 learning all about open source
-- 🌱 I'm currently working on something cool !
 - 💞️ Fun fact - I'm fairly good with sketching